xycoord/Transparency-Segmentation/README.md

 This project uses the Accelerate DeepSpeed Plugin which is set-up automatically as specified in `accelerate_config.yaml`.
 For details about these settings see the Docs.

-Note: *When used, DeepSpeed takes over gradient clipping from Accelerate so make sure to set it in the DeepSpeed config.
+*Note: When used, DeepSpeed takes over gradient clipping from Accelerate so make sure to set it in the DeepSpeed config.
 If using a single large GPU (e.g. 80GB A100), it may be worth disabling DeepSpeed.
 If you do this, add gradient clipping to the code with Accelerate.*

 ### Diffusers (🤗 Hugging Face) [[Docs]](https://huggingface.co/docs/diffusers/index)
 Diffusers is a toolkit for working with diffusion model.
 We primarily use it to load the pre-trained models from Hugging Face Hub.

 ## Tracking
 I use Weights and Biases for experiment tracking.
 This is handled by Accelerate.
 To learn how to set this up or swap trackers see [this guide](https://huggingface.co/docs/accelerate/en/usage_guides/tracking).

-## Config
-Arguments for the scripts are defined in `config.yaml` and loaded into `args`.
-Any argument can be set either by editing `config.yaml` or using a command line argument when launching the script to override the default.

 ## Current Progress/Results